oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 yarn add -D ts-jest
 ```

-The [`ts-jest` module](https://github.com/kulshekhar/ts-jest) also has pretty neat documentation but I'll try to describe it here.
+The [`ts-jest` module](https://github.com/kulshekhar/ts-jest) also has pretty neat documentation but I'll try to describe the configuration process here.
 The config lives in the `jest.config.js` file in the root folder, which I prefer over cluttered `package.json` with `jest` section.
 It looks like that:

 ```javascript
 module.exports = {